NandhithaShree05/HireYou/README.md

 Managing quiz logic and scoring without heavy backend dependencies

-● Any pivots, brainstorms, or breakthroughs during hacking ● Pivoted from static MCQs to interactive, step-by-step quizzes with explanations
+● Any pivots, brainstorms, or breakthroughs during hacking

+● Pivoted from static MCQs to interactive, step-by-step quizzes with explanations.

-● Brainstormed an "AI-powered mock interview" concept using fast LLMs (like Groq)
+● Brainstormed an "AI-powered mock interview" concept using fast LLMs

-● Breakthrough in simplifying the UI using Tailwind for clean, modular design ● Decided to group questions by difficulty to better simulate real test conditions ● Added instant scoring and explanation reveal for better learning impact
+● Breakthrough in simplifying the UI using Tailwind for clean, modular design

+● Decided to group questions by difficulty to better simulate real test conditions

+● Added instant scoring and explanation reveal for better learning impact

 **🛠️ Tech Stack**